-During the year ended December 31, 2016 and 2015, the Company sold in-app purchases on its social bingo sites, Trophy Bingo and Garfield's Bingo.
-There was no single player who had purchased more than 10% of the Trophy Bingo and Garfield's Bingo revenue.
-The Company is reliant on the Google App, iOS App and Amazon App Stores to provide a platform for Trophy Bingo and Garfield's Bingo to be played thereon.
+During the year ended December 31, 2017 and 2016, the Company sold subscriptions on its site Rooplay and sold in-app purchases on its social bingo sites, Trophy Bingo and Garfield's Bingo and Rooplay Originals.
+There was no single player who had purchased more than 10% of the Rooplay, Trophy Bingo and Garfield's Bingo revenue.
+The Company is reliant on the Google App, iOS App and Amazon App Stores to provide a platform for Rooplay, Trophy Bingo and Garfield's Bingo and Garfield's Bingo and Garfield's Bingo and Garfield's Bingo revenue.

-During the year ended December 31, 2016 and 2015, the Company offered limited advertising.
+During the year ended December 31, 2017 and 2016, the Company offered limited advertising.
 The Company is reliant on one sales customer who provides the advertising revenue.

-15. Concentrations of credit risk:
+14. Concentrations of credit risk: